-And you said you produce how much?
-Yeah, so
+And you said you produce how much area so you know

 Amin Jadavji 37:48

-you know what I, I’d have to come back to because I guess the big numbers, but in terms of sort of scale, this is like taking 5050 acres of outdoor land and putting it into about a ninth of an acre.
+what I I'd have to come back to because I guess the big numbers, but in terms of sort of scale, this is like taking 5050 acres of outdoor land, right and putting it into about a ninth of an acre.
 Yeah.
 So something like 99% less land than an outdoor field.
-But what gets really amazing is the measurement, the unit of measure for watering, a farmer’s field is is literally and I had to double take when I first heard this, it’s their unit of measure is called an acre foot.
+But what gets really amazing his the measurement, the unit of measure for watering, a farmer's field is is literally and I had to double take when I first heard this, it's their unit of measure is called an acre foot.
 I thought well, we mean an acre foot, and it is literally an acre 12 inches tall.
-So imagine flooding an acre of field.
-12 inches tall.
-Yeah.
+So imagine flooding an acre of field 12 inches tall.
 And that is one unit of acre feet.
-Okay, so farmer’s fields use multiple acre feet, times, you know, 50 acres.
+Okay, so farmer's fields use multiple acre feet, times, you know, 50 acres.

 Qasim Virjee 38:48

-Yeah, it’s a volumetric kind of measurement, because it’s kind of like, the powerlines would be like, you know, how often you’re watering your field because you have to water it equally.
-And with enough foots worth of water, it’s gonna go down.
-And
+Yeah, it's a volumetric kind of measurement, because it's kind of like, the parlance would be like, you know, how often you're watering your field because you have to water it equally and with enough foots where the water is gonna go down into the ground.

 Amin Jadavji 39:02

-that’s right.
+That's right.
 And then you do that multiple times through the growth cycle.
-Yeah, so just enormous amounts of water and land, resources, size, all of that stuff.
-And then, of course, the 5000 kilometers for transportation that was talking about the migrant workers and the borders and all these other things.
+Yeah, so just enormous amounts of of water and land, resources, size, all of that stuff.
+And then, of course, the 5000 kilometers of transportation that was talking about and the migrant workers and the borders and all these other things